elfalehed/noahark/README.md

 # :cyclone: Noah's Ark

+> New Verion & Update on the way.

 You're TheOne, The one whos gonna save the world.
 The profet sais "You will lead an army in A purpose of inlighting the world"
 You have some goals to achieve.
 But you have to be ready first.
 You're not a warrior, You are a leader, a master You need to learn and practise and be familiar with all of the sciences (Mathematics, Geometry, History, Geography and more..)